xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0606.md

 ### The spatial distribution of crops and livestock

+For crops:
+**Spatial crop production data** is derived from the **Spatial Production Allocation Model (SPAM) version 3.2**.
+SPAM depicts the spatial distribution of **42 types of crop**, including variables on production, yield, physical area, and harvest area (using average value of statistical data from 2004 to 2006).

+For Livestock:
+A high-resolution livestock density dataset at 30 × 30 seconds for 2006 ( **5 × 5 minutes** actually to match with road density data), including cattle, goat, sheep, pig, chicken, and part of duck.

+###

 [^1]: e.g. Eutrophication, soil acidification, ecotoxicity, greenhouse gas emissions, and biodiversity loss.
 [^2]: Livestock feed potentially contains additives, antibiotics and antimicrobials, leading eutrophication, soil contamination and the spread of drug-resistant pathogens.